10 Tried And Tested Remedies To Prevent Pests In Your Garden

 I tried some of the organic pest control options available in the garden stores but, it burned a huge hole in my pocket.
-Later I found out that simple home remedies work well at eliminating pests.
+Later I found out a renowned pest inspection expert and he suggested me that simple home remedies work well at eliminating pests.

 Here are some of the tried and tested remedies to get rid of bugs

 Indoor pests like a spider, roaches and the common garden pests like aphids and thrips can be destroyed by using diatomaceous earth.
 It is very dangerous to pest insects because they contain small sharp particles that pierce through the insects and dry them out.
 You can sprinkle the powder on the plants, or mix it with water and spray on them.
 And make sure you only get the ‘Food Grade’ powder.
 While applying the powder wear a mask because it will cause irritation to the eyes and nose.

 - Neem Oil

 Neem is considered to be one of the handy pest control remedies by many gardeners.
 Neem oil is extracted from the seeds of a tree that are grown in India.
 Apart from an effective insecticide and fungicide it also used in the preparation of soap and oil.
 Many of the natural cosmetic products also use it as an active ingredient.
 It is effective at warding off mites, aphids, scales, and whiteflies.
 If you spray more than the prescribed amount, you will end up killing the plant.
 So spray a small amount on the plant.
 Let the mixture stay for a day and check if there are any damages.